AasmiJugari/void-earphones-website/README.md

-Let me know how you're uploading — I can guide step-by-step if needed.
-You said:
-void earphone sstatic website
-where you hav ehome page
-secon is a pg where shoe whic are the best one thirs pag is where ther RE EARPHONES WITH PROCE AND COLOUR ASLO CRAT IT ADDS AND LOGIN PG ChatGPT said:

-Got it!
-Here's a complete GitHub README.md tailored for your Void Earphones static website project that includes home
 # Void Earphones 🎧

 A responsive static website for **Void Earphones**, showcasing premium earphones with product listings, price details, and shopping cart simulation.